telerik/xaml-docs/controls/radmap/features/providers/uriimageprovider.md

 >tip If you have separate image for every zoom level then the URI string must contain *__{zoom}__* placeholder.
 This part will be replaced with the actual zoom level when the image is requested (e.g."/MyApplication;component/MapImages/image_{zoom}.png").

-* __BaseAddress__ - Gets or sets the uniform resource identifier (URI) of the base address for the image location. {% if site.site_name == 'Silverlight' %}In Silverlight the default value of this property points to the root of the HTML document on which the Silverlight plug-in is hosted (i.e. the web application root) and most probably you would not need to change this value.{% endif %}
+* __BaseAddress__: Gets or sets the uniform resource identifier (URI) of the base address for the image location. {% if site.site_name == 'Silverlight' %}In Silverlight the default value of this property points to the root of the HTML document on which the Silverlight plug-in is hosted (i.e. the web application root) and most probably you would not need to change this value.{% endif %}

-* __ZoomNumericFormat__ - Gets or sets numeric format string will be used to replace {zoom} placeholder.
+* __ZoomNumericFormat__: Gets or sets numeric format string will be used to replace {zoom} placeholder.
 For example "D2" will replace {zoom} placeholder with 2 digits integer (01, 02, ..., 19).
 The default value is null and it produces simple integer without paddings (1, 2, ...
 9, 10, ...
 19).

 >tipNote that the __UriImageProvider__ cannot be used as a master provider in a multi-provider scenario and always should be restricted within geographic region (i.e. you need to set the UriImageProvider.GeoBounds property).